 2 Published in Gazette 18 December 1992 p.
 6099.

+3 Under the Alteration of Statutory Designations Order (No. 2) 2006 a reference in a written law to the Department of Environment or the Department of Environmental Protection is, unless the contrary is intended, to be read and construed as a reference to the Department of Environment and Conservation.

-3 Proclaimed 1 July 1988 in Gazette 26 June 1998 p.
+4 Proclaimed 1 July 1988 in Gazette 26 June 1998 p.
 3369.

-4 Expired on 1 July 2004; see Gazette 23 July 2003 p.
-3172.

-5 Under the Alteration of Statutory Designations Order (No. 2) 2006 a reference in a written law to the Department of Environmental Protection is, unless the contrary is intended, to be read and construed as a reference to the Department of Environment and Conservation.
+5 At the time of this reprint the Waste Management and Recycling Fund is the Waste Management and Recycling Account.

+6 Expired 30 June 2012.

-6 The Environmental Protection Amendment Regulations (No. 3) 1996 r.
-7 (as amended by the Environmental Protection Amendment Regulation (No. 6) 1996 r.
+7 The Environmental Protection Amendment Regulations (No. 3) 1996 r.
+7 (as amended by the Environmental Protection Amendment Regulations (No. 6) 1996 r.
 10) is a transitional provision that is of no further effect.

-7 The amendment in regulation 12 referring to items 8 and 9 of Schedule 6 is not included because these items were previously deleted in Gazette 19 December 2000 p.
+8 The amendment in the Environmental Protection Amendment Regulations (No. 5) 2000 r.
+12 referring to items 8 and 9 of Schedule 6 is not included because these items were previously deleted in Gazette 19 December 2000 p.
 7284.